Autism is a journey… Don’t take it alone.

 Southeastern Wisconsin Autistic Navigators (SWAN)

-Southeastern Wisconsin Autistic Navigators (SWAN) is a program for adults on the Autism Spectrum which meets the first and third Wednesday of each month.
+Southeastern Wisconsin Autistic Navigators (SWAN) is a program for adults on the Autism Spectrum which meets the first and third Wednesday of the month in person, and the 2nd Wednesday virtually on Zoom.
 Adults on the Spectrum who are able to self-regulate and independently participate in activities without the assistance of a caregiver are welcome to attend.
 This program is ideal for those looking to meet people, practice social skills and make connections with those in the adult Autism community.

 SWAN is facilitated by DeAnna Thomas and Becky Aten.
 This group is not intended to be therapy, but rather a safe space for adults to engage and make connections.